themesberg/flowbite/content/plugins/datepicker.md

 ### Action buttons

-By adding the `datepicker-buttons` data attribute you will enable the `today` and `clear` buttons with the following features:
+By adding the `datepicker-buttons` data attribute you will enable the `today` and `clear` buttons:

-- Clicking on the `today` button will browse back to the current day/month/year.
+- clicking on the `today` button will browse back to the current day/month/year
-- Clicking on the `clear` button will reset all selections
+- clicking on the `clear` button will reset all selections

 If you want the button to additionally select today's date, add `datepicker-autoselect-today` data attribute.